-* MSCI Asia ex-Japan hits highest since July 2011, Nikkei rises
+* MSCI Asia ex-Japan hits highest since July 2011, Nikkei

 * South Korea joins monetary easing race, Seoul shares jump

 * Australia reports strong jobs data, China CPI rises

 TOKYO, May 9 Strong Australian jobs data and a

 surprise interest rate cut by South Korea underpinned Asian

 shares on Thursday after Wall Street's extended record run, but

 prices were capped by concerns that a pick-up in inflation in